 Maureen Davis joined the Board of Cave Shepherd & Co.
 Limited in 2007.
-She is currently the Chief Development Officer of Duty Free Caribbean (Holdings) Ltd, a position she has held since that company's formation in the year 2000.
+Mrs. Davis is a Retail Development Consultant and previously held the position of Chief Development Officer of Duty Free Caribbean (Holdings) Ltd., from that company's formation in 2000 to 2021.
+Her management experience in the regional duty-free sector spans over 35 years and extends across the Caribbean region.

-Mrs. Davis also serves on the Board of the Tourism Development Corporation and is a Council member of the Barbados Museum and Historical Society.
+Mrs. Davis also serves on the Board of the Tourism Development Corporation and is a Council Member of the Barbados Museum and Historical Society.